Diaga/Twix-Server/README.md

 ## Documentation

 In four simple steps, you will be able to run this server on your own machine!
+Using PyCharm IDE is recommended, however, you can use your favorite Python IDE.

 * Clone the git repository
 * Install the required dependencies by running the following command: